 Assessment Procedures 4

 The Purpose of Assessment 4

-What is Assessment?
+How Will Assessment be Undertaken?
 4

 How Will Studies be Graded? - Mandatory Courses 5

 How Will Studies be Graded? - Elective Courses 6

 Other Compulsory Courses 6

 RESPONSIBILITY

 What are Performance Descriptors?
 7

 Submission of Tasks 8

 Absence from an Assessment Task/ Examination 9

 Attendance Before a Task is Due 10